 Other exotic threats to the beekeeping industry are European foulbrood (Melissococcus pluton), Asian bee mite (Tropilaelaps clareae), bee louse (Braula coeca), and Africanised bees (Apis mellifera scutellata), which introduce aggressive behaviour.
 Wasps can be a problem in large numbers, as they can destroy hives.

-In March 2007 a new disease known as deformed wing virus was found in Northland.
-This is linked to the varroa mite and could seriously affect the bee industry.
+In 2007 a new disease known as deformed wing virus was found in Northland.
+This was linked to the varroa mite and had the potential to seriously affect the bee industry.

 Donovan, B. J. ‘Interactions between native and introduced bees in New Zealand.’
 New Zealand Journal of Ecology 3 (1980): 104–116.